cloudarena/slate/source/includes/_index.md

 # Introduction

-Welcome to the HotelRunner Apps ApI!
-You can use our Apps Api to access HotelRunner's api endpoints, which can get information on rooms, reservations, make price & availability updates and even receive real-time reservation updates.
+Welcome to the HotelRunner Apps API!
+You can use our Apps API to access HotelRunner's api endpoints, which can get information on rooms, reservations, make price & availability updates and even receive real-time reservation updates.

 You can view code examples in the dark area to the right.